CORRECT: COndensed eRror RECognition via knowledge Transfer in multi-agent systems: Introduction

 \begin{denseitemize}

-\item \textbf{CORRECT: the first schema-guided detector with broad generality.} We introduce \name, the first framework that distills recurrent MAS failures into compact error schemata and reuses them for decisive error recognition.
-Unlike LLM-as-a-judge approaches that trade accuracy for generality, or costly fine-tuning approaches, \name leverages schemata to transfer knowledge across requests in real time.
-This design improves step-level localization accuracy up to 20 points over state-of-the-art designs~\citep{zhang2025agent}, while remaining training-free and computationally efficient, making it practical for deployment in dynamic MAS environments.
+\item \textbf{CORRECT: the first schema-guided detector.} We introduce \name, the first framework that systematically distills recurrent MAS failures into compact error schemata and reuses them for decisive error recognition.
+In contrast to LLM-as-a-judge approaches that sacrifice accuracy for generality, and fine-tuning approaches that incur high data and compute costs, \name transfers error knowledge across requests at inference time via schema retrieval.
+This design improves step-level localization accuracy by up to 20 points over prior work~\citep{zhang2025agent}, while remaining training-free and lightweight for large-scale online deployment.

-\item \textbf{\name-Error: a versatile, large-scale, and high-fidelity dataset for MAS error recognition.} To close the benchmarking gap, we construct \name-Error, a large-scale collection of over 2,000 multi-agent trajectories with fine-grained, step-level error annotations.
-Unlike prior datasets that are small and noisy, \name-Error is built using a novel error-injection pipeline guided by real-world failure distributions, yielding trajectories that balance controlled coverage with the realism of natural MAS failures.
-We conduct extensive human validation, confirming strong alignment between synthetic annotations and expert judgment. \name-Error not only enables rigorous evaluation of \name, but also establishes a reusable, extensible benchmark for the community to advance the development of MAS error recognition methods.
+\item \textbf{\name-Error: a large-scale, and high-fidelity dataset for MAS error recognition.} To address the lack of reliable evaluation data, we construct \name-Error, a benchmark of over 2,000 multi-agent trajectories with fine-grained, step-level error annotations. \name-Error is generated via a novel error-injection pipeline guided by real-world failure distributions, producing data that combines scalable coverage with the realism of natural MAS failures.
+Extensive human validation shows strong alignment between synthetic and expert-labeled errors.
+Beyond enabling rigorous evaluation of \name, \name-Error establishes a reusable and extensible benchmark for the community.

 \end{denseitemize}